I bought 4 tubes of Glossier Cloud Paint. Because I’m CRAZY to pay $18 for a 10ml of gel-cream blush!

 BUT as far as the longevity & pigmentation is concerned, Glossier Cloud Paint definitely can be improved.
 I had to retouch, every 4 hours to hide ‘no-blush” face.
 And at these time I wish they were more pigmented.

-Also, I just don’t get pricing of Glossier products.
-I asked myself why would I want to spend $18 dollars for tube of 10ml cheek tint when I can get a super pigmented Laura Mercier Second Skin Cheek Color Blush by adding another $7!!
+Also, I just don’t get the price!
+I asked myself why would I want to spend $18 dollars for a tube of 10ml cheek tint when I can get a super pigmented Laura Mercier Second Skin Cheek Color Blush by adding another $7!!
 So obviously Glossier Cloud Paints are over-priced!

 Then what’s so special about Glossier Cloud Paints?
 Nothing really.
 Yes, they are squeezable, on-go, tap-tap finger-tip application, topped off with above average pigment!
 But certainly far from being a dream cream blush.
 In fact not even close.

 If you like nothing but a “natural flush” or a soft glow, then the handbag-friendly tubes are just more than essential.